p. Provisions, Contingent Liabilities and Contingent Assets:

 (a) Credit risk

-The company is exposed to credit risk, which is the risk that counterparty will default on its contractual obligation resulting in a financial loss to the company.
-Credit risk arises from cash and cash equivalents and financial assets carried at amortised cost
+The Company is exposed to credit risk, which is the risk that counterparty will default on its contractual obligation resulting in a financial loss to the company.
+Credit risk arises from cash and cash equivalents and financial assets carried at amortised cost.

 Credit risk management

-Credit risk is managed at company level depending on the policy surrounding credit risk management.
+Credit risk is managed at Company level depending on the policy surrounding credit risk management.
 For banks and financial institutions, only high rated banks/institutions are accepted.
 Generally, all policies surrounding credit risk have been managed at company level.

 (b) Liquidity risk